 It wasn’t the hotel industry who thought AirBnB was a good idea, and it wasn’t the music business that came up with Spotify.
 We have to realise that small, innovative companies can help us achieve our ambitions.

 With the creation of a separate innovation unit, we’re aiming to prepare for the future before it arrives.

 “Innovation and technology is what will transform us.
 Society around us, and the energy industry along with it, have never been changing as rapidly as they are now.
 This means that the rate of change in our company also has to increase,” he says.

-“That doesn’t mean that we need to completely transform Statoil over the next few years, but we are a small unit that has been tasked with putting away the magnifying glass and using binoculars instead,” says Hærland.
+“That doesn’t mean that we need to completely transform Equinor over the next few years, but we are a small unit that has been tasked with putting away the magnifying glass and using binoculars instead,” says Hærland.